eramu07/Data_Cleaning/README.md

 ---

 Data cleaning involves removing errors and inconsistencies from a dataset.
-In data science or machine learning and data analysis , this means ensuring there are no missing values, typos, type mismatches, duplicate rows, **`None`** or **`NaN`** entries, **`empty`** values, unnecessary columns, and more.
+In data science or machine learning and data analysis, this means ensuring there are no missing values, typos, type mismatches, duplicate rows, **`None`** or **`NaN`** entries, **`empty`** values, unnecessary columns, and more.
 The Pandas library provides powerful tools for data cleaning, with various functions to address and correct these issues.
 In the example below, we'll demonstrate how to clean a mock customer dataset step by step using the **Pandas** library.